 Still, many businesses struggle with figuring out exactly what types of content marketing to use, and whether or not it’s worth their time and money.
 If you’re unsure what types of content marketing will be best for your business, these examples will show you how each works and can be used to your advantage.

-The Content Strategist's Playbook: How to Outsource Writers to Save Money, Drive Traffic, and Win BigFree Download
+The Content Strategist's Playbook: How to Save Money, Drive Traffic, and Win BigFree Download

 What is B2B Content Marketing?

 Business-to-business (B2B) is a term used to describe long-term sales between companies and bulk buyers, as opposed to business-to-customer (B2C), which targets individuals.
 In a B2C company, the customer selects a product based on their personal preference, price, or popularity, whereas a B2B company makes purchasing decisions only based on price and the potential to earn revenue.